mjspriggs/overview/locations.md

 Data centers are based on a POD architecture where each data center can have more than one POD, depending on the on-demand build out.
 Each POD consists of racks, servers, networks, and storage, along with backup power generators.
 Placing application servers across PODs improves the availability.

 ![Global map showing MZR and data center locations](images/Global-View.svg "MZR and data center locations"){: caption="Figure 3.
 MZR and data center locations map" caption-side="bottom"}

+This image is an artistic representation and does not reflect actual political or geographic boundaries.
+{: note}

 See the following table for the specific code for each data center.